-The Capricornian Ltd's Tier 1 capital includes investment shares, retained earnings and reserves, adjusted by regulatory adjustments.
-The investment shares issued are approved by APRA and qualify as Tier 1 capital.
-Deductions from Tier 1 capital as prescribed by APRA include deferred tax assets (if applicable) and the carrying value of any software.
+The Capricornian Ltd's Tier 1 capital includes retained earnings and reserves, adjusted by regulatory adjustments.
+Deductions from Tier 1 capital as prescribed by APRA include deferred tax assets (if applicable), unrealised fair value losses on the credit union's debt securities portfolio and the carrying value of any software.